 - This will help you keep focus and avoid wide deliveries.

-It’s too late for me to change but if I was starting out again I would simply follow these steps.
 The bowling action is a complex set of phases that aren’t entirely natural to the human body but, when they are broken down into these six stages, they should become simple to follow and manage.

 The next step is to understand the direction and length you want to pitch the ball.